 The Journal of the American Academy of Pediatrics made a Statement of Endorsement for a document that supplements recommendations made in 2007 on the Joint Committee on Infant Hearing.
 Guidelines for early hearing detection and intervention programs are provided to establish strong systems.

-Read the Supplement to the JCIH 2007 Position Statement: Principles and Guidelines for Early Intervention After Confirmation That a Child is Deaf or Hard of Hearing (external link).
+Read the Supplement to the JCIH 2007 Position Statement: Principles and Guidelines for Early Intervention After Confirmation That a Child is Deaf or Hard of Hearing.

 Presentations from the Minnesota Early Hearing Detection and Intervention Summit 2011 can be found on the Minnesota Department of Health website.

 In May 2011, the United States Government Accountability Office (GAO) released a report on Deaf and Hard of Hearing Children - Federal Support for Developing Language and Literacy.
 The report included information related to the importance of EHDI and current challenges.
-A summary or full text can be read on the GAO website (external link).
+A summary or full text can be read on the GAO website.

 New Video on EHDI and ASL from the California Department of Education

-The video, Through Your Child's Eyes: American Sign Language (external link), is available with English or Spanish subtitles on YouTube.
+The video, Through Your Child's Eyes: American Sign Language, is available with English or Spanish subtitles on YouTube.